Grifter (character): Flashpoint

 In the alternate timeline of the 2011 "Flashpoint" storyline, Grifter is the leader of the United Kingdom's resistance movement against the Amazons.
 In a flashback, Grifter assembles Team 7 to battle against terrorists in the Middle East, until they were killed.
 Grifter was saved by Penny Black (Britannia) and escapes from the Middle East.
 While Grifter was recovering, the United Kingdom is invaded by the Amazons.
 Grifter assembles the Resistance to fight against the Amazons.
 In the present, Lois Lane is rescued by the Resistance from a camp just before she is converted into an Amazon.
 It is revealed that the Resistance were helping to find Penny's armor prototype at Westminster, as it could turn the war around.
 While the Resistance are headed towards Westminster, Resistance member Miss Hyde betrays them and contacts the Female Furies.
 She then tries to make the Resistance surrender by holding a knife to the throat of Lois.
-However, Miss Hyde regains control of the body and fights the Amazons, allowing the Resistance to gain the upper hand.
+However, Hyde regains control of the body and fights the Amazons, allowing the Resistance to gain the upper hand.
 After they escape the Westminster Palace, Grifter gathers with Britannia, who has then recovered her armor and found a group of released prisoners.
 The two then lead the Resistance in an all-out battle against the Amazons.
 Grifter and the Resistance arrive to attack in the Atlantean/Amazon war, and Grifter heralds their arrival by helping Batman take down Black Manta.
-Grifter is killed in battle by Enchantress who is then killed by Superman.
+Grifter is killed in battle by Enchantress who is in turn killed by Superman.